eigerco/pallet-move/doc/design.md

 - `substrate-node-template-move-vm-test` - testing [node repository](https://github.com/eigerco/substrate-node-template-move-vm-test) - contains the node codebase, tests, and documentation.
 Work is done in the `pallet-move` branch.
 - [`bcs`][bcs] - Rust implementation of the Binary Canonical Serialization (BCS) format.

 Testing code should be separated from the actual codebase.
-That's a slightly different approach compared to the previous Pontem work, where the Move pallet and testing code were placed inside the main Pontem repository and built together with the node.
+That's a slightly different approach compared to the previous Pontem work, where the Move pallet and testing code was placed inside the main Pontem repository and built together with the node.
 Pontem implemented a real node and a usable blockchain, and therefore, it was justified to keep everything in one place.
 In our case, we will not build a complete blockchain but only a MoveVM pallet.
 We will use only a modified template node to prove our solution works correctly.
 It will be easier for further pallet integrators to separate it from the node codebase as they can only fork the pallet repository and integrate it with their solutions.

 # Conclusions
 In conclusion, the successful completion of this software project holds great promise for the Move community and the broader blockchain community.
 Developing a Substrate pallet that enables the integration of the Move language within the Substrate blockchain represents a significant step forward in enhancing the versatility and functionality of blockchain applications.